Paws programs are continually developed and evolve to meet the needs of our clients.

 Through our Puppy Partners Program, local (~30 mile radius) families are able to truly become a part of the training process and earn sweat equity towards the cost of their own service dog.
 They get to train and live with several different dogs throughout their tenure in the program and gain the experience and confidence of becoming basic trainers themselves.
 This also ensures the best match for both the family and the dog.
 There is an extensive application process and participation is limited.

 THERAPY & FACILITY DOGS

 We provide professional therapy/facility dogs that assist professionals in the fields of education, counseling, healthcare, retirement or the legal system.

 Our continued commitment to serve youth in the autism community drives this organization to provide every opportunity to foster and encourage each participant and volunteer to help increase autism awareness and support for the community at large.
 Autistic youth are not afforded the same advantages that non-challenged youth in the community enjoy.
 Many will leave the educational system with little more than basic life skills.
 This program, if sustained, will expand the social and work skills of this demographic.
 The Train the Trainers Program will allow youth who have been diagnosed as falling within the autism spectrum to attain more comprehensive skill sets, while helping to train autism service dogs for youth in an expanded regional area at a reduced cost while also providing the opportunity to learn both job and social skills, thus increasing their long term employability.

 Through this program, Paws 4 Autism hopes to achieve the following:

-Teach autistic youth social skills that are more readily acceptable to the general public ;
+Teach autistic youth and young adults social skills that are more readily acceptable to the general public ;

-Attain a greater capacity to train autism service dogs for youth in our service area;
+Attain a greater capacity to train autism service dogs for youth and young adults in our service area;

 An increased connection to the community through expanded fostering opportunities.